 Wash hands and food preparation surfaces often.
-Bacteria can be spread throughout the kitchen and get onto hands, cutting boards, utensils, counter tops, and food.
+Bacteria, viruses and parasites can be spread throughout the kitchen and get onto hands, cutting boards, utensils, countertops, and food.

 - Wash your hands with warm water and soap for at least 20 seconds before and after handling food.